 After a visit to northern Arizona to spend time with my brother, who lives in a lean-to along a creek, and a few chance meetings with other boomers who are barely scraping by, I thought I would inform you about one I know very well.

 He is now on private land and providing a type of care-taking along the creek.
-Getting down to the creek is no small accomplishment.
+We discovered quickly that getting down to the creek is no small accomplishment.
 The trail is quite steep with parts of it roped to help with some rocky footing.
-After you make it down there, the next challenge is fording Oak Creek to the other side, too scary for me, but Mike went over to see John’s camp.
+After you make it down there, the next challenge is fording Oak Creek, scary for me, but Mike went over to see John’s camp.
 He lives in a wood-framed tarp lean-to with a solar-powered lantern and wind-up radio.

 His favorite pastime is sitting outside playing his guitar.
 He is an accomplished singer and songwriter.
 I wish more people could hear his music.
 Here’s a sample on YouTube.
 I have a CD of his mostly instrumental creations if anyone would like one.
 He picks up extra money playing in the coffee shops and bars in Sedona.